ibm-cloud-architecture/icp-admin-bootcamp/labs/Lab 07 Logging.md

 ### Introduction to kubectl logging commands <a name="kubectl"></a>
 In this section, you use kubcetl commands to view logs from your ICP CLUSTER.

-1. If you do not already have one open, open a **terminal** session connected to your `boot` node as the **root** user.
+1. If you do not already have one open, open a **terminal** session connected to your `master` node as the **root** user.

 2. Configure the kubectl command line to connect to your ICP Cluster.
 Click the **User** icon on the navigation bar in the ICP Admin Console, and then select **Configure Client**.
 Copy the commands and paste them in to the terminal window.

 3. Enter the following command to view the logs for the nodejs sample (that you deployed earlier in the workshop) by using the **Deployment**:

   ```
-  kubectl logs deployment/nodejs-sample-cli-ibm-no --namespace nodejs-lab
+  kubectl logs deployment/nodejs-sample-nodejssample-nodejs --namespace nodejs-lab
   ```

   The output is similar to the output shown below:

   ```
-  # kubectl logs deployment/nodejs-sample-cli-ibm-no --namespace nodejs-lab
+  # kubectl logs deployment/nodejs-sample-nodejssample-nodejs --namespace nodejs-lab

   > nodejs-sample@1.0.0 start /app
   > node server/server.js